TartanLlama/tartanllama.github.io/_drafts/if-constexpr.md

  - templates
 ---

+### Introduction

 `if constexpr` is a C++17 feature which allows conditionally compiling code based on template parameters in a clear and minimal fashion.
-It is essentially an `if` statement where the branch is chosen at compile-time, and any not taken branches are discarded without being instantiated.
+It is essentially an `if` statement where the branch is chosen at compile-time, and any not-taken branches are discarded without being instantiated.
 An example:

 {% highlight cpp %}
 template <typename T>